 The best way to save time and data is to download the macOS update manually.
 This updating method gives the users a choice to update the latest version according to their convenience.
 Go through the steps described below to download the macOS manually.

-Step.
-3→ Now click on the “More info” button under the heading “other updates are available.”
+3. Now click on the “More info” button under the heading “Other updates are available.”
 (This shows the current version of macOS installed on your device.)

-Step.
-4→ A list of all the available updates will appear on the screen.
-Choose the updates you can install and click on “Install Now.”
+4. A list of all the available updates will appear on the screen.
+Choose the Updates Now you can install and click on “Install Now.”

 If no updates are available after clicking on the “More Info” button or the “More Info” button does not appear in the software update window, this typically means that the latest macOS update is already installed on your device.
 In that case, the users can verify whether the latest version of macOS is installed by looking up the internet for the latest macOS version available.
 Go to Apple Menu > About This Mac and check the macOS installed on your system.
 If both the internet and macOS versions on your device are the same, then it means that you have the latest version running on it.